Email notes to yourself from your phone using Google Sheets 📔

 Open the script's triggers page by clicking on the clock icon.

-Screenshot of the Apps Script editor
+Screenshot of the Apps Script editor's toolbar.

 Click + Add Trigger on the page and configure the trigger with the following settings: